Catalan Christmas traditions are a blend of the strange and the delightful, with a heavy dose of fun.

 Pessebre (Catalan nativity scene)

 Catalans like to work extra when adorning the house for the Christmas festivity.
-If decorating the Christmas tree wasn’t enough, Catalans also spend a fair amount of time setting up the pessebre.
-The pessebre is nothing more than a representation of Jesus’ birth in Bethlehem, and its name refers to the manger, or the crib, where Christ was born.
+Besides the Christmas tree, we also spend time setting up the pessebre, a detailed representation of Jesus’ birth in Bethlehem.

-When setting up the pessebre, you can be as creative as you want.
+When setting up your pessebre, creativity is key.
 For example, you can either use water to make the river (which is rather difficult) or use aluminium foil instead.
 What about snow?
 Of course it was snowing when God’s son came to the world!
 For that, some flour will do the trick.

 Oh, never ever forget the caganer in the pessebre!
-No one knows who had the brilliant idea of putting a defecating peasant among the persons witnessing Jesus’ arrival, but it’s one of the Christmas scatological oddities we love the most!
+No one knows who had the brilliant idea of putting a defecating peasant among the persons witnessing Jesus’ arrival, but it’s one of the Catalan Christmas traditions we love the most!

 Missa del Gall (Rooster’s Mass)